Fifteen people indicted by NH authorities in Lawrence-based drug operation

 "What we saw in this case with the New Hampshire customers, they were large-scale drug distributors, individuals that could bring upwards of 14 kilos into the state," U.S. Attorney Jane Young said at a press conference Thursday.
 "Those are drug traffickers."

-"We continue to follow every avenue we can to ferret out these drugs and those that put the drugs into our communities," Young said.
+"We continue to follow every avenue we can to ferret out these drugs and those that put the drugs into our communities," she said.

+Lawrence has been mentioned by many politicians as being a principal supplier of fentanyl.
+Former President Donald Trump talked about this back in 2018.

+"The sanctuary of Lawrence, Massachusetts, is one of the primary sources of fentanyl in six New Hampshire counties," Trump said at the time.

 The charge of conspiracy to distribute or possess with intent to distribute controlled substances carries a sentence of up to 20 years in prison.